 ellaOne® has also been found to be effective at delaying ovulation right before ovulation was due to occur.
 For 59% of participants, ovulation was postponed for at least 5 days but did occur later in the same cycle.

-No contraceptive is 100% effective and the morning after pill cannot prevent pregnancy if you have already ovulated, but ellaOne® is the most effective morning after pill and has been clinically proven to be 2.5x more effective than levonorgestrel.
+No contraceptive is 100% effective and the morning after pill cannot prevent pregnancy if you have already ovulated, but ellaOne® has been trusted since 2015 and has been clinically proven to be 2.5x more effective than levonorgestrel.

 Have you ever taken the morning after pill?
 Share your experience below and help us end the stigma which still surrounds emergency contraception.